 Your dentist will also determine which part of the laminae needs to be more translucent so that the new tooth looks just like your real tooth.

-The process involves applying a thick paste-like substance on the teeth and making the patient bite on a tray to lock an impression.
+The process involves applying a thick paste-like substance onto the teeth and making the patient bite on a tray to lock an impression.
 Some dentists also use the camera attached to the chair to take a picture of the teeth.

 A Temporary Veneer Is Applied If Necessary